matt-kempster/m2c/README.md

 ## Install

-Make sure you have Python 3.6 or later installed, then do `python3 -m pip install --upgrade attrs pycparser`.
+Make sure you have Python 3.6 or later installed, then do `python3 -m pip install --upgrade pycparser` (also `dataclasses` if not on 3.7+).

 You might need to install `pip` first; on Ubuntu this can be done with:
 ```bash